Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Introduction

 \section{Introduction}

 The highest-impact extreme weather events are those that occur so seldom as to catch communities---cities, ecologies, and scientists alike---surprised and unprepared \cite{Sillmann2017understanding}.
 Even with physically accurate numerical models capable of simulating extremes, running them long enough to collect ample statistics can be prohibitive.
-A key innovation to close this gap is \emph{rare event sampling}, a protocol which steers ensembles of simulations towards the extremes by repeated perturbation, pruning, and cloning steps, all while keeping track of the bias introduced to correct for it in statistical estimation.
+A key innovation to close this gap is \emph{rare event sampling}, a protocol which steers ensembles of simulations towards the extremes by repeated perturbation, pruning, and cloning steps, while adjusting probability weights on ensemble members to compensate for preferential sampling and thus enable unbiased statistical estimation.
 Originally developed for nuclear physics simulation \cite{Kahn1951estimation}, rare event algorithms have been specialized and developed for molecular dynamics \cite{Zuckerman2017weighted}, reliability engineering \cite{Huang2016assessing,Sapsis2020output,Uribe2021cross,Zhang2022koopman}, and climate science \cite<e.g.,>[]{Ragone2018computation,Wouters2016rare,Webber2019practical}.
 Rare event algorithms are attractive for being agnostic to the model: importantly, they can operate on models grounded in physics and potentially could also be applied to faster, data driven models with the alluring possibility of generating abundant extreme events at will \cite{Mahesh2024hensone,Mahesh2024henstwo}.